 We usually set the colors with RGB numbers, since this allows smooth transitions with little work.

 Finally, the Text in Chart area lets the Load Factor percentage show up numerically at the bottom of the gauge.
-The speedometer needle is fairly sharp, but having the actual number (to maybe one decimal place) in there is not too cluttered-looking and makes for a more accurate read with just a glance.
+The speedometer needle is fairly sharp, but having the actual number (to maybe one decimal place) in there is not too busy-looking and makes for a more accurate read with just a glance.

-It takes a little practice to get the whole setup to work properly, but you can treat it like a recipe when you learn it, and just go step by step.
+It takes a little practice to get the whole setup to work properly.
+But you can treat it like a recipe when you learn it, and just go step by step.
 A couple of run-throughs, and one can get the idea.

 For more on this program, check out our QlikView training.